Are you thinking about doing the HCG diet for weight loss?

 The HCG Diet can harm your metabolism and your thyroid function, ultimately leading to weight gain once you stop the diet.

-The bigger problem is that the damage to your thyroid and metabolism are long term (at least up to 6 years based on the biggest loser study) and can be difficult to reverse.
+The bigger problem is that the damage to your thyroid and metabolism is long-term (at least up to 6 years based on the biggest loser study (7)) and can be difficult to reverse.

 If you are thinking about undergoing the HCG diet please read the risks carefully before you proceed.